PaulDanielML/PaulDanielML/README.md

 <p>I'm a Data Scientist / ML Engineer looking to effect positive change. </p>

 - :denmark: I currently live in Copenhagen, Denmark
+- :zap: I work as a Data Scientist at OYO
 - :deciduous_tree: Especially interested in mitigating human environmental impact
 - :bulb: Continuously amazed by what Deep Learning can achieve